 The following are reserved titles protected by law in British Columbia:

-Only qualified health professionals can legally use these titles or the abbreviations “RMT”, “MT”, “RMP”, and “MP” in BC.
-In addition, only qualified health professionals can use these titles as part of any term or description used to describe themselves.
+Only CMTBC registrants can legally use these titles or the abbreviations “RMT”, “MT”, “RMP”, and “MP” in British Columbia.
+In addition, anyone who is not a CMTBC registrant is prohibited not only from using the titles themselves, but also from using them even as part of a different or longer title to describe themselves or their work.

 The terms “massage specialist”, “bodyworker”, “spa therapist”, and “Raynor therapist” are not reserved by law in BC.
 Any individual with an interest in massage, no matter his/her level of education, may use these terms.
 These unregulated individuals do not necessarily carry liability insurance and there is no recourse to the College should they practice unsafely, ineffectively, or unethically.